In the simplest of terms, an epidural corticosteroid (steroid) injection is a way to deliver pain medicine quickly into the body with a syringe.

-Based on your medical condition, your doctor may request other specific steps.
+Based on your medical condition, your healthcare provider may request other specific steps.

 An epidural steroid injection is a simple procedure:

 Once the procedure is done, you can return home.
 Usually, you'll be able to return to normal activities on the next day.
-The steroids usually begin working within 1 to 3 days, but in some cases, you might need up to a week to feel the benefits.
+The steroids usually begin working within 1 to 3 days.
+In some cases, you might need up to a week to feel the benefits.

 Many people get several months of improvement of pain and function from the injections.
 If the injection is effective, it can be repeated.
 If you have any side effects, be sure to contact your healthcare provider.

-If you don't have pain relief, talk with your doctor.
+If you don't have pain relief, talk with your healthcare provider.
 This may be a sign that the pain is coming from some place other than the spinal nerves.